aaronpkelly/aaronpkelly.github.io/docs/gardening.md

     Fennel
     Dill
     Sweet Alyssum
+    mint, yarrow, and dandelions

-## curing
+## Dealing with infestation
 - squish them with your fingers
 - wipe them off the plant
 - blast them off a plant with strong jet of water

 - dehydrate them with a mild solution of water and dish/insecticidal soap
-- repel them with repugnant hortocultural oils
+- repel them with repugnant essential oils

 - constipate them by dusting the plant with flour
 - suffocate them with 100% cold-pressed neem oil.
-This oil is very effective
+This horticultural oil is very effective
-- ground them with diotomaceous earth
+- dehydrate them with diotomaceous earth

 ## insecticidal sprays and soaps
 Sprays may leave a residue that may damage other beneficial insects